GabeScott/standard-works-vault/General Conference/2003 October - The Atonement, Repentance, and Dirty Linen.md

 # The Atonement, Repentance, and Dirty Linen

-*By Lynn A. Mickelsen - Of the Seventy*
+By Elder Lynn A. Mickelsen - *Of the Seventy*

 *Given in the October session of the 2003 General Conference*

+>*The promise of the Lord is that He will cleanse our garments with His blood. … He can redeem us from our personal fall.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/the-atonement-repentance-and-dirty-linen?lang=eng)

 While driving through a small town in Mexico, a man ran over and killed a dog that darted in front of him.
-From that day on, he was known in the village as mataperros.
-No consideration or thought was given to the origin of the name; he was simply the “dog killer.”
+From that day on, he was known in the village as *mataperros.* No consideration or thought was given to the origin of the name; he was simply the “dog killer.”
 For those who came along later, not knowing the circumstance, their minds conjured up a terrible image of what he had done.

-Reputations built on rumor, reality, or established by nickname can be virtually impossible to overcome.
+Reputations built on rumor or reality or established by nickname can be virtually impossible to overcome.
 The adage “Do not wash your dirty linen in public” is wise counsel.
 It is not necessary, appropriate, nor healthy to expose our private or family mistakes and sins for public scrutiny.
 The more widely a sin is known, the more difficult the repentance or change.

 This is not to say that sin should be covered, although that is the natural impulse of anyone who commits a sin.
 Rather than repent, we want to hide any mistakes or sins committed.
-But as Cain discovered when he killed Abel, he could not hide his sins from the Lord,1 for all things are present before Him.2 He knows of every disobedient act we commit, but—different from the general public—He, with His knowledge of our sins, gives the specific promise that He will remember them no more if we repent.3
+But as Cain discovered when he killed Abel, he could not hide his sins from the Lord,[^1] for all things are present before Him.[^2] He knows of every disobedient act we commit, but—different from the general public—He, with His knowledge of our sins, gives the specific promise that He will remember them no more if we repent.[^3]

 Washing dirty linen and repentance are intrinsically linked.
 Sin brings an uncleanliness before the Lord that must be reconciled.
 There is, however, a time and a place for confession and asking forgiveness.
 The scope of those parameters depends on the nature and the magnitude of the sin.
 Where there has been a public offense or a violation of public trust, the responsibility would be to air that wrongdoing in public and ask forgiveness.
 The span of our responsibility in repentance is to the Lord, His servants, and those we have offended.

 There is a parallel between our garments being washed clean through the blood of the Lamb and how we wash our own dirty linen.
 It is through His atoning sacrifice that our garments will be cleansed.
 The scriptural reference to garments encompasses our whole being.
 The need for cleansing comes as we become soiled through sin.
-The judgment and forgiving are the Savior’s prerogative, for only He can forgive and wash away our sins.4
+The judgment and forgiving are the Savior’s prerogative, for only He can forgive and wash away our sins.[^4]

-When King Benjamin gave his great sermon in the land of Zarahemla,5 the Saints changed their hearts,6 and there was peace and prosperity throughout the land.
+When King Benjamin gave his great sermon in the land of Zarahemla,[^5] the Saints changed their hearts,[^6] and there was peace and prosperity throughout the land.
 Time went by, and Alma was called to preside over the Church.
 Caught up in their prosperity, some of the members of the Church fell into sin.
 Alma’s heart was troubled when they were brought before him.
 Not knowing how to handle the problem, he took them before King Mosiah, but the king remanded them to Alma’s judgment.

 Fearing to do wrong in the sight of God, Alma poured out his whole soul to God and pled with Him for answers as to how to handle the transgressors.
 Because of Alma’s great love for his fellowman and his fervent desire to do God’s will, the Lord blessed him mightily, even with a promise of eternal life.
-Then the Lord explained to him why his pleading for understanding in judgment was so important, saying: “This is my Church.
-It is my name through which they will be saved.
-It is through my sacrifice.
-It is I who will judge.”7
+Then the Lord explained to him why his pleading for understanding in judgment was so important, saying: “This is *my* Church.
+It is *my* name through which they will be saved.
+It is through *my* sacrifice.
+It is *I* who will judge.”[^7]

 How often do we forget who has the right to judge?
 Forgiveness of sin depends on Him, not on us.
 So the next time we are tempted to hang dirty linen in public, let us remember: